Fine regularity of L\'evy processes and linear (multi)fractional stable motion: Linear (multi)fractional stable motion

-Let us finally conclude this section with the proof of Theorem \ref{th:2ml_lmsm}. \begin{proof}[Proof of Theorem \ref{th:2ml_lmsm}] Let $(X_t)_{t\in\R}$ be a linear multifractional stable motion with $\alpha\in\ivoo{1,2}$ and Hurst function $H(\cdot)\in\ivoo{1/\alpha,1}$.
-According to the representation obtained in Proposition \ref{prop:rep_lfsm}, $X_t$ is almost surely equal to $X(t,H(t))$.
-Let $t\in\R$ and $\rho > 0$.
-For all $u,v\in B(t,\rho)$, we investigate the increment
+Let us finally conclude this section with the proof of Theorem \ref{th:2ml_lmsm}. \begin{proof}[Proof of Theorem \ref{th:2ml_lmsm}] Suppose $(X_t)_{t\in\R}$ is a linear multifractional stable motion with $\alpha\in\ivoo{1,2}$ and Hurst function $H(\cdot)\in\ivoo{1/\alpha,1}$.
+According to the representation obtained in Proposition~\ref{prop:rep_lfsm}, $X_t$ is almost surely equal to $X(t,H(t))$.

-Using the dominated convergence theorem, we know that the the field $(t,H)\mapsto X(t,H)$ is differentiable on the variable $H$.
-Therefore, the mean value theorem ensures that the second term is upper bounded by $C \abs{ H(u) - H(v) }$.
-Furthermore, the first component satisfies